 Literature in elderly populations: Improvements in skeletal muscle hypertrophy with resistance training are possible into the eighth and possibly even into the ninth decades of life, so there really isn’t an age that is “too late” to start training to see benefits.(Straight, 2020) In fact, a recent analysis of many different types of exercise interventions in elderly populations found resistance training to be more beneficial than any other type.(Di Lorito, 2021)

 Literature in pregnant populations: During pregnancy, and after delivery when breastfeeding, there are additional considerations regarding the safety, risks, and benefits of performing exercise.
 It is always best to check with your own healthcare provider regarding this topic, but recently a general overview with many considerations was published for those who would like further reading.(Meah, 2020) Additionally, there is a growing body of evidence (albeit with a significant portion of the research done in rodents) indicating that paternal and maternal exercise prior to conception, exercise during pregnancy, and exercising while breastfeeding may all impart significant health benefits to one’s children.(Beleza, 2021) Exercise specifically during pregnancy helps to decrease the risk of various complications.(Chen, 2021; Ferrari, 2021) I will discuss exercise in pregnancy further in Lesson 15.

-However, when comparing LPA to MVPA for an equal activity amount of 150 METs-minutes there may be more similar protection against cardiovascular mortality.(Qiu, 2020) MVPA likely has additional health benefits relative to LPA but engaging in LPA seems much better than being sedentary.
+However, when comparing LPA to MVPA for an equal activity amount of 150 MET-minutes there may be more similar protection against cardiovascular mortality.(Qiu, 2020) MVPA likely has additional health benefits relative to LPA but engaging in LPA seems much better than being sedentary.